One-size-fits-all calorie recommendations do not work.

 We encourage you to include exercise in your lifestyle change: it helps to maintain muscle when under calorie deficit, and it’s great for your heart and mental state.

-Flexible dieting is a popular way of calorie-based weight loss because it is very personalized and unrestrictive.
+Macro Counting is a popular way of calorie-based weight loss because it is very personalized and unrestricted.
 It teaches dieters how to calculate their calorie needs (just like our calculator does above) as well as how many grams of carbs, fat, and protein (macros) they should be eating each day for weight loss.

 No foods are off limits as long as they fit your daily macro amount.